-- (1) Operating expenses include selling and marketing expenses and general and administrative expenses. - (2) Mainly amortization of employee share based compensation. - (3) Adjusted EBITDA as reviewed by the CODM represents Earnings Before Interest (finance costs, net), Taxes, Depreciation and Amortization (including amortization of intangible assets, deferred expenses-right of use and impairment charges) and Other expenses (mainly amortization of share based compensation).
+- (1) Operating expenses include selling and marketing expenses, general and administrative expenses and credit losses. - (2) Mainly amortization of employee share based compensation. - (3) Adjusted EBITDA as reviewed by the CODM represents Earnings Before Interest (finance costs, net), Taxes, Depreciation and Amortization (including amortization of intangible assets, deferred expenses-right of use and impairment charges) and Other expenses (mainly amortization of share based compensation).
 Adjusted EBITDA is not a financial measure under IFRS and may not be comparable to other similarly titled measures for other companies.
 Adjusted EBITDA may not be indicative of the Group's historic operating results nor is it meant to be predictive of potential future results.
 See "Item 5A.1a NON-GAAP MEASURES" above.
-The usage of the term "Adjusted EBITDA" is to highlight the fact that the Amortization includes amortization of deferred expenses right of use and amortization of employee share based compensation and impairment charges; it is fully comparable to EBITDA information which has been previously provided for prior periods.
+The usage of the term "Adjusted EBITDA" is to highlight the fact that the Amortization includes amortization of deferred expenses right of use and amortization of employee share based compensation and impairment charges.